themejunkie/theme-junkie-team-content/readme.txt

 = Plugin Info =
 * Developed by [Theme Junkie](http://www.theme-junkie.com/)
 * Check out the [Github](https://github.com/themejunkie/theme-junkie-team-content) repo to contribute.

-= Note for Theme Junkie user =
-Please **DO NOT** install this plugin before we finish to migrate all themes to this plugin or it will be conflicted with Team post type in the theme you use.

 == Installation ==